nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TutorPets` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a new contact**

 **MSS**

+1. User keys in the contact to be added
+2. TutorPets shows the added contact into the list

+    Use case ends.

+**Extensions**

+* 1a.
+The given details is in an incorrect format.

+    * 1a1.
+TutorPets shows an error message.

+      Use case resumes at step 2.

+**Use case: Clears all entries contact**

+**MSS**

+1. User enters clears all entries contact command
+2. TutorPets clears all the contact in list

+    Use case ends.

+**Extensions**

+* 1a.
+The given details is in an incorrect format.

+    * 1a1.
+TutorPets shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a student contact**

+**MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. AddressBook shows a list of persons
+2. TutorPets shows a list of students’ contact
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact from the list
-4. AddressBook deletes the person
+4. TutorPets deletes the person

     Use case ends.